barrkel/barrkel/README.md

     |-- host
     |   `-- <hostname>     - directory structure mirrors pattern of base/
     |-- setup
-    |-- src                - source for some utilities that need compiling per-arch / per-OS
+    |-- src                - TODO: source for some utilities that need compiling per-arch / per-OS
     |-- cache              - a copy of the home directory as it is expected to be; symlinks are absolute
     `-- staging            - setup builds up the home directory in here

+How to use:
+---

+Create a file config/$(hostname) containing one line per directory in base/ to apply, ordered from most specific to least specific.

+Ensure a valid implementation of _pathlist exists in the bin/ directory of one of the applied profiles.
+The existing _pathlist expects GNU grep and sed.